 Web Services Security Training

-Depending on the optional modules chosen for the training, the course takes 2-4 days.
-In-class assignments are normally supplied with both Apache Ant (or Maven) build files and Eclipse project files, and Eclipse is used for coding demonstrations.
+Depending on the optional modules chosen for the training, the full course takes 3-4 days.
+In-class assignments are normally supplied with both Apache Maven build files and Eclipse project files, and Eclipse is used for coding demonstrations.
 Apache Tomcat is normally used for service deployment.
-SOAP security assignments are done on the powerful and versatile Apache CXF web services stack, using both JAX-WS standard techniques and CXF-specific extensions.
+SOAP security assignments are done on the powerful and versatile Apache CXF web services stack, using both JAX-WS standard techniques and CXF-specific extensions (including the latest CXF 3.0 enhancements).

 Optimum class size is 6-12 developers, though somewhat larger numbers can be accommodated with pair programming.